-- 'Shall' and 'Must' are used to indicate a mandatory requirement. - 'Should' is used to indicate strong obligation. - 'May' is used to indicate discretion.
+- 'Shall' / 'Shall not' and 'Must' / 'Must not' are used to indicate a mandatory requirement. - 'Should' is used to indicate strong obligation. - 'May' is used to indicate discretion.

 Aeronautical Information Circulars (AIC) 'Regulation of Flying Displays' and 'Notification of Unusual Aerial Activities' are issued periodically to update the information in this publication.